-Cross country skiing can be a great and healthy alternative to meet friend and family outdoors, rather than at a bar or for brunch.
+Cross country skiing can be a great and healthy alternative to meet friends and family outdoors, rather than at a bar or for brunch.
 Besides that, there are some great spots in cottages and resorts that you can book as a family or group of friends, where you can enjoy the indoors as well as outdoor skiing.
-It is certainly more fun and adventurous when you cross country ski with like minded people or your loved ones.
+It is certainly more fun and adventurous when you ski with like minded cross country skiers or your loved ones.

+The benefits of cross-country skiing also include enjoying the beauties of nature.
 Ski touring is the easiest and simplest way to get a skiing workout.
-Just put your skis on, grab your poles and you are all set to explore nature.
+Just put your cross country skis on, grab your poles and you are all set to explore nature.
 There can be range of options depending on your activity level – from a 20 minute quick session to a whole action packed day of skiing, a 2 km loop or stretch to endless routes of tracks through the woods, mountains and lakes or even cities.
 You can keep it casual and recreational or endeavor to attain exhausting training speeds, pushing your limits.
 It all depends what you are up for and then decide accordingly.

 Winter season is quiet and calming and for a lot of us, a time to reflect.
 This can be a great time to unwind and be thoughtful.
 You can do all that whilst on a ski trip outside, either on your own or with people you want to be.
 This shouldn’t be an excuse for you to be lazy and adopt unhealthy habits.